LabTracking/labtracking/README.md

 # LabTracking - Sample safe

-A Flutter mobile application for tracking and managing laboratory sample data, powered by Firebase for real-time cloud storage and synchronization.
+A Flutter mobile application for tracking and managing laboratory sample data, powered by Firebase for real-time cloud storage
 ## Features

 - **Sample Tracking**: Record and manage laboratory samples with metadata